 The Prelec lab studies the psychology and neuroscience of decision-making, favoring problems that involve risky choice, time discounting, self-control and consumer behavior.
 They also have a longstanding interest in non-verifiable subjective judgments, specifically, in developing methods for eliciting such judgments and for assessing their quality and credibility.
 Non-verifiable judgments include forecasts of the remote future, historical conjectures, counterfactual hypotheses, and phenomenological 'first-person' reports of internal states.

-Fruit flies can learn.
-They can identify a specific chemical odor that they have experienced with electric shock and avoid it.
+When active, thr Quinn lab studied learning.
+The model system was fruit flies, which can identify a specific chemical odor that they have experienced with electric shock and avoid it.
 Moreover, they can remember to avoid it for several days.
 The Quinn lab is investigating the molecular mechanisms underlying learning acquisition and memory storage by inducing and selecting single-gene mutations that affect learning or memory, and by engineering transgenic fly strains that disrupt these processes.

 The Saxe lab studies Theory of Mind as a case study in the deeper and broader question: how does the brain - an electrical and biological machine - construct abstract thoughts?
 We use functional neuroimaging, behavioural studies with kids and adults, patient studies, and transcranial magnetic stimulation to study abstract representations in the human brain.
 In addition to Theory of Mind, our recent research investigates brain development, moral reasoning, causal reasoning, and language.
-We are interested in students or post-docs with backgrounds in philosophy, computer science, or systems neuroscience, in addition to psychology and cognitive neuroscience.

 MIT Early Childhood Cognition Lab lead investigator Laura Schulz studies learning in early childhood.
 Her research bridges computational models of cognitive development and behavioral studies in order to understand the origins of inquiry and discovery.